feilipu/yaz180/yabios/implementation_notes.md

 ## Loading Flash from outside yabios

-It is possible to load `BANK01`, `BANK02`, and `BANK03` with application code either from the perl programming interface, or via the TL866 programming tool.
+It is possible to load (`BANK13`, `BANK14`, and) `BANK15` with application code either from the perl programming interface, or via the TL866 programming tool.
 Applications written in this way can be loaded to an initialised (`mkb`) bank using the `mvb` or `mkcpmb` command and then executed using `initb` as normal.

 ## CP/M Implementation